Motivic cohomology of cyclic coverings: Introduction

 If $k= \mathbb{C}$ and $X$ is topologically contractible in the theorem, then the variety $Y_{s,t}$ is actually known to be topologically contractible by \cite[Example 6.2]{Z}.
-Note that the theorem implies that the varieties $Y_{s,t}$ have only stably-trivial algebraic vector bundles.
-If $\dim (Y_{s,t})=3$, then general classification results even imply that all algebraic vector bundles over $Y_{s,t}$ are trivial (cf. \cite{AF1}, \cite{KM}); if $\dim (Y_{s,t})=4$, then all algebraic vector bundles over $Y_{s,t}$ are trivial as soon as the Nisnevich cohomology group $H_{Nis}^{2}(Y_{s,t},\textbf{I}^3)$ is trivial (cf. \cite{Sy}).
-As a matter of fact, if $\dim (Y_{s,t})=4$, we are able to give a sufficient criterion for the triviality of $H_{Nis}^{2}(Y_{s,t},\textbf{I}^3)$ and hence for the triviality of all vector bundles over $Y_{s,t}$ (cf. Theorem \ref{Bicyclic-VB}).
-Altogether, our results seem to indicate a positive answer to the generalized Serre question in dimensions 3 and 4.\\ Finally, we emphasize that our results make the motivic cohomology groups and particularly the Chow groups of \textbf{many} concrete examples of topologically contractible smooth affine complex varieties very computable in principle.
+Note that the theorem implies that the varieties $Y_{s,t}$ have only stably trivial algebraic vector bundles.
+If $\dim (Y_{s,t})=3$, then general classification results immediately imply that all algebraic vector bundles over $Y_{s,t}$ are trivial (cf. \cite{AF1}, \cite{KM}); if $\dim (Y_{s,t})=4$, then all algebraic vector bundles over $Y_{s,t}$ are trivial as soon as the Nisnevich cohomology group $H_{Nis}^{2}(Y_{s,t},\textbf{I}^3)$ is trivial (cf. \cite{Sy}).
+We are able to prove that $H_{Nis}^{2}(Y_{s,t},\textbf{I}^3)$ vanishes under the assumptions of Theorem \ref{Bicyclic-Intro} if $\dim (Y_{s,t})=4$ and hence all vector bundles over $Y_{s,t}$ are indeed trivial (cf. Theorem \ref{Bicyclic-VB}).
+Altogether, our results seem to indicate a positive answer to the generalized Serre question in dimensions 3 and 4.\\ Finally, we emphasize that our results make the motivic cohomology groups and particularly the Chow groups of \textbf{many} concrete examples of topologically contractible smooth affine complex varieties very computable.
 As an illustration of this, we present several exemplary computations of interest in this paper (cf. Section 4); the examples include Koras-Russell threefolds of the third kind which are obtained as cyclic coverings of Koras-Russell threefolds of the first and second kinds.
 Koras-Russell threefolds (cf. \cite{KR}) of the first and second kinds were studied by many mathematicians (e.g., in \cite{HKO} and \cite{DF}) and have significantly shaped the research on topologically contractible smooth affine $\mathbb{C}$-varieties in the last decades.\\ The organization of the paper is as follows: Sections \ref{2.1}, \ref{2.2} and \ref{2.3} serve as a brief introduction to motivic cohomology and motivic homotopy theory as needed for this paper; Section \ref{2.4} gives a brief overview of classification results on algebraic vector bundles over topologically contractible smooth affine complex varieties.
 Altogether, Section \ref{2} serves as a motivation to study the motivic cohomology of cyclic coverings.
 In Section \ref{3} we introduce cyclic coverings, study their motivic cohomology and prove the main results of this paper.
 Finally, in Section \ref{Examples} we examine several examples of smooth affine varieties which are obtained as cyclic coverings of well-known smooth affine varieties.